jiwonjulietyoon/TIL/README.md

 > Below is a list of notable pages from my repositories :)
 >
-> Please note that my notes are bilingual — written mostly in English, and occasionally in Korean.
+> Please note that my posts are bilingual — written mostly in English, and occasionally in Korean.

 <br>